phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 * 4x daily gx1 data for 2008 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2008.tar.gz
 * 4x daily gx1 data for 2009 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2009.tar.gz

-If more than 5 years of data are required for your work, information and instructions about how users can generate 50 years of forcing data can also be found [here](ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1_50yr_scrip.tar.gz).
+If more than 5 years of data are required for your work, information and instructions about how users can generate 50 years of forcing data can also be found at ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1_50yr_scrip.tar.gz.
 These data will not be arranged in the directory structure described below and the user is responsible for arranging files appropriately.

 ### _**gx3 forcing data:**_